-Israel approves new West Bank housing, just weeks after 'peace' deals with UAE, Bahrain
+Israel approves new West Bank settler homes, weeks after 'peace' deals with UAE, Bahrain

 Israel has approved the construction of new homes in its illegal settlements in the occupied West Bank just weeks after signing normalisation agreements with the UAE and Bahrain.

 According to official figures sent to AFP, 2,166 new homes in settlements across the West Bank were approved on Wednesday, ending an eight-month lull in settlement expansion.

 The latest plans, for a total of more than 4,000 new homes, are on the agenda on Wednesday and Thursday at a session of the top planning committee of Israel's Civil Administration, the military body which oversees civil affairs in the occupied West Bank.

 This comes despite pledges in last month's normalisation deals that Israel would halt the expansion of settlements in occupied territories, which are illegal under international law.

 Israeli NGO Peace Now called the uptick in settlement construction a signal of Israel's rejection of Palestinian statehood, dealing a blow to hopes of a wider regional peace.